aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/export-images-psd-format/_index.md

 These imports give us access to drawing utilities, color handling, and PSD‑specific options.

-## Step 1: Initialize Your Document Directory
+## Step 1: initialize your document directory

 Define where the generated PSD file will be saved: